Below is our 2-day itinerary for Yellowstone National Park. We rented a car and toured the park at our own pace.

 Day 2 – South Yellowstone

-We stopped at this large blue geyser on our way to the Grand Prismatic Hot Spring.
-On the day we went, it was so windy that when we walked through we were steam blasted and our clothes felt soaked.
-Go early in the morning if you want to beat the rush of tour busses.
+On our way to the Grand Prismatic Hot Spring, we stopped at this large blue geyser.
+On the day we went, it was so windy that when we walked through we were steam blasted and our clothes became damp.
+Plan to leave early in the morning if you want to beat the onslaught of tour busses.

 Grand Prismatic Hot Spring.

-The technicolored hot spring boasts its colors from thermofiles (bacteria that are attracted to heat).
-While it’s the world’s third largest hot spring, it’s the largest in the United States.
+The technicolored hot spring boasts its colors from thermophiles or bacteria that are attracted to heat.
+While it’s the world’s third-largest hot spring, it’s the largest in the United States.

 No trip to Yellowstone would be complete without seeing Old Faithful erupt.
-There is a sign in the visitor center with when it is expected to go off.
-Although we had to wait around to watch it erupt, we went into the lodge and the Visitor Center.
+The visitor center has an eruption schedule, dining options, gift shops, and an exhibit on the geyser.
+While we waited for it to go off, we explored the lodge and visitor center.
 The lodge is the oldest, largest log cabin in the United States.
-We were able to grab a spot on the bench before the geyser erupted.

 West Thumb Geyser Basin.